MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     }
 ```

-15. Place the mouse cursor at the end of the code, press Enter twice, and then type the following code:
+15. Place the mouse cursor at the end of the code, press Enter twice, and then type the following code.
 ```cs
     app.Use(async (context, next) =>
     {